ACT Peer Recovery Specialist

 Required Knowledge, Skills and Abilities:

-• ability to plan, organize, develop, and document services in a manner that maximizes accountability; knowledge of and adherence to basic ethics appropriate for a helping relationship; ability to work cooperatively and effectively with others.
+Ability to plan, organize, develop, and document services in a manner that maximizes accountability;

 Minimum Education and Experience:

-Graduation from an accredited college or university with a bachelor’s degree in human services plus two years of experience in a mental health, developmental disabilities or substance use setting or a related human services field; or any equivalent combination of education and experience which provides the required knowledge, skills and abilities.
+Graduation from an accredited college or university with a bachelor’s degree in human services plus experience in a mental health, developmental disabilities or substance use setting or a related human services field; or any equivalent combination of education and experience which provides the required knowledge, skills and abilities.

 Other Information: